C-17 Globemaster III performs cargo operations in the U.S. Central Command area of responsibility

 |0

-This work, C-17 Globemaster III performs cargo operations in the U.S. Central Command area of responsibility, by SrA Adriana Jordan Alcaniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C-17 Globemaster III performs cargo operations in the U.S. Central Command area of responsibility [Image 9 of 9], by SrA Adriana Jordan Alcaniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.